Skip to content

 • Depression is common in patients with diabetes and increases the rate of complications for this disease2

-• Post-stroke depression has an estimated prevalence as high as 80%2
+• Depression after a stroke has an estimated prevalence as high as 80%2

 • Men who are diagnosed with urinary, bowel, or sexual dysfunction after surgery are at a higher risk of experiencing depression2